blizzrdof77/wp-admin-ui-customize/readme.txt

 11. Plugin Capabilities Settings

 == Changelog ==

+= 1.5.2.3 =
+* Fixed: Priority change of loading meta boxes on Dashboard.

 = 1.5.2.2 =
 * Updated: Remove the specific slug of child menu of Side menus.